-Previous chapters in this book emphasize the importance on incorporating inquiry teaching and learning to promote environmental literacy.
-It is important that classroom science teachers gain a theoretical and practical understanding on how to take advantage of both Webenhanced and Web-based instructional materials to promote essential skill development for understanding and addressing environmental issues in classroom contexts.
-The EE course takes advantage of existing Web-based curricular materials that highlights the complexity of environmental issues that entail conflicting interests and values and involve understanding the inter-relationships between economic, social, cultural, scientific, and political factors.
-The roleplaying simulations described in this chapter highlight the open-endedness of environmental problems that concern multiple stakeholders who view the issue from varying perspectives.
+The course emphasizes the importance of incorporating inquiry teaching and learning to promote environmental literacy.
+It is important that classroom science teachers gain a theoretical and practical understanding on how to take advantage of both Web-enhanced and Web-based instructional materials to promote essential skill development for understanding and addressing environmental issues in classroom contexts.
+The EE course takes advantage of existing Webbased curricular materials that highlights the complexity of environmental issues that entail conflicting interests and values and involve understanding the inter-relationships between economic, social, cultural, scientific, and political factors.
+The role-playing simulations described in this paper highlight the open-endedness of environmental problems that concern multiple stakeholders who view the issue from varying perspectives.
 Well-designed Web-based curricular materials can help learners view a problem or issue from varying perspectives, prompt learners to evaluate scientific evidence, and critically assess arguments that may involve economic consequences.
 When learners critically examine a local environmental issue with inquiry-based methods, they develop conceptual understandings and practices that can be transferred to related issues in different geographical areas.
-The Web-based materials and activities described in this chapter have such geographical portability.
+The Web-based materials and activities described in this paper have such geographical portability.
 For example, the concepts and understandings one learns from the Stockertown Sinkhole Dilemma can be transferred to understand geoenvironmental engineering and policy issues in other areas of the United States that contain limestone geology that might be prone to sinkhole occurrences.